Elixir & OTP

 Sometimes you need to attach metadata to a module, be it for documentation or to squirrel away a compile-time constant.
 In this section we use reserved and custom module attributes.

 Modules let us organize functions with similar concerns in a namespace.
-We'll group related functions in properly named modules, put them in separate files, and knit it all back together using aliases and imports.
+We'll co-locate related functions in properly named modules, put them in separate files, and knit it all back together using aliases and imports.

 One of the benefits of modeling our request/response conversation as a struct (as compared to a generic map) is we can ensure that the functions in our pipeline always get the expected type.
 In this section we compare structs vs. maps and refactor our design to use a struct.